circleofcircles/circleofcircles/Basic_agenda.md

 #### Long range goal setting.
 * Having a good view of core values.
 Developing the skills to reflect upon them, and adapt them.
-* Finding different goals of different time scale, that correspond with these core values
+* Finding different goals of different time scale, that correspond with these core values.
-* Reflecting upon those goals on a regular basis be on track.
+* Reflecting upon those goals on a regular basis to be on track.
 * Using promisses to self as a tool to keep the goals.

 #### Learning from mistakes and adapting.